ai-learning-space/sql-expert/Data Selection (Part 1)/Operator WHERE.md

 <aside>

-📖 `WHERE` — is an operator in SQL used for data filtering
+📖 `WHERE` — is an operator in SQL used for data filtering.

 </aside>